Kurkuri Bhindi Recipe (Crispy Masala Okra In 30 Minutes)

 It could be due to moisture in the bhindi, overcrowding during frying, or a low oil temperature.

 Kurkuri Bhindi loses its crunch after about 30-40 minutes of frying, so it is advisable to make it just before serving.
-If you still have leftovers, store them in an airtight container for 2 to 3 days.
-Air-fry or heat in the oven before serving.
+If you still have leftovers, store them in an airtight container for upto 2 days.
+To reheat, toss it in a dry pan for a couple of minutes, or air fry at 350°F for 3-4 minutes.
+Don’t microwave it.
+It’ll go soft and sad.

 Pro Tips By Neha